Learning to Compute Gr\"obner Bases: Experiments

 \section{Experiments}

-We now present the efficiency of the proposed dataset generation method and the learnability of \gb basis computation.
-All the experiments were conducted with 16-core CPUs, 512~GB RAM, and two NVIDIA RTX A6000 GPUs.
+We now present the efficiency of the proposed dataset generation method and the learnability of \gb basis computation.\footnote{The code is available at \url{https://github.com/HiroshiKERA/transformer-groebner}.} All the experiments were conducted with 48-core CPUs, 768GB RAM, and NVIDIA RTX A6000ada GPUs.
+The training of a model takes less than a day on a single GPU.
 More information on the profile of generated datasets, the training setup, and additional experimental results are given in Apps.~\ref{sec:experiment-setup} and~\ref{sec:experiment-extra}.
-The code will be available soon.